Monday, December 31, 2018

 The little boy turned to run away as fast as he could.
 Blood dripped from the flesh that was torn when he lost his ear.

-“Mmmm taste-tee,” the bunny said in a slow deep deliberate voice.
+"Mmmm, taste-tee," the bunny said in a slow, deliberate voice.

 The once healthy boy began to become ravaged with his cancer again.
-He wiped away the tears from his eyes while he ran as fast and as far away from the killer rabbit.
-He was crying and the boys’ howls seemed to only feed more fuel to the rabbits killer instinct.
+He wiped away the tears from his eyes while he ran as fast and as far away as the killer rabbit.
+He was crying, and the boys' howls seemed to fuel the rabbit's killer instinct more.
 He craved the boy even more.

 The once candy forest began to melt.
-The sweet sugar now became thick molasses as it settled on the ground and further hindering the escape of the boy.
-But fear drove him to push harder.
-Through the thick glue like substance that stuck to his feet and weighed his pace down and pushing off the licorice vines that lunged at him, threatening to strangle him.
+The sweet sugar became thick molasses as it settled on the ground, further hindering the boy's escape.
+But fear drove him to push harder through the thick glue-like substance that stuck to his feet and weighed his pace down, and pushed off the licorice vines that lunged at him, threatening to strangle him.

-Tumors began to form on his body further weighing him further.
+Tumors began to form on his body, further weighing him.
 This hell hath no mercy on his soul.
-Even though he was a child the spiritual dancers did not have pity.
+Even though he was a child, the spiritual dancers did not have pity.
 His decadence has shown them he had no purity in him.
 He was corrupt.

-With the killer rabbit closing in, death was all but certain.
-But out of the darkness there appeared a thin light.
-Not knowing what that light was he ran for it.
+With the killer rabbit closing in, death was all but inevitable.
+But out of the darkness, there appeared a thin light.
+Not knowing what that light was, he ran for it.
 Anything was better than this killer rabbit.
-Within this light there was a silhouette of a man waving at the boy like a 3rd base coach to his runner who is rounding 3rd on his way home.
+Within this light was a silhouette of a man waving at the boy like a 3rd base coach to his runner who is rounding 3rd on his way home.

 Tumors began to push outside of his body.
-Sweat poured over his brows and traced the lines of large brown chocolate chip tumors that lined his face.
+Sweat poured over his brows, and he traced the lines of sizeable brown chocolate chip tumors that lined his face.

 The boy was almost there.
-The angry rabbit was on his heals.
+The angry rabbit was on his heels.
 His dad was the man waving his arms just outside, on the other side of the light.

 "Enrique!"
 He shouted.
 "Enrique over here.
 You can do it!"